-A second example of ecclesiastical discipline is that imposed by the Second Presbyterian Church, sometimes called the abolitionist church.
-That church dealt severely with its members who purchased or dealt in "human beings," as evidenced by the 1843 excommunication of member George Day for such activity.
+The second example of ecclesiastical discipline is that imposed by the Second Presbyterian Church, sometimes called the abolitionist church.
+That church dealt severely with its members who purchased or dealt in "human beings," as evidenced by the 1843 ex-communication of member George Day for such activity.

 The evidence is clear.
 The 1830 and 1840 census slave entries, the indentures, and the ecclesiastical discipline of church members substantiate that slavery and indentured servitude existed in Lincoln's Springfield.

 The third myth is that the Lincoln of 1860 knew little of Negro life.
 This assertion was made by Benjamin Quarles in his 1962 book, Lincoln and the Negro.
 Quarles was the first historian to attempt to assess Lincoln's personal relationship with Negroes, but his conclusions about Lincoln's relationship with Springfield's Negroes were flawed.
 After making a cursory review of Lincoln's twenty-four Springfield years and briefly noting his relationships with Negroes, Quarles concluded that:

 "The Lincoln of 1860 knew the Negro of dialect story, minstrel stage, and sea chantey' and did not have a "rounded knowledge of the colored people."
 Lincoln "knew little of Negro life" or "John Doe, colored."